shawwn/codesuppository/README.md

 ![image](https://user-images.githubusercontent.com/59632/58806066-f87fca80-85da-11e9-8682-f5a3658444a7.png)

+### More info?

 Notably, this algorithm does not use voxels.
-Therefore it may be more efficient than algorithms like [HACD](https://github.com/kmammou/v-hacd).
+It may be more efficient than voxel-based solutions like [HACD](https://github.com/kmammou/v-hacd).
+It's robust against malformed meshes and fast enough to do realtime decomposition on mobile phones.

 Hulls usually take a few seconds to generate regardless of the complexity of the input mesh.
 (The hulls in the screenshot above took around 10 seconds to generate.)